janpaepke/ScrollMagic/CONTRIBUTING.md

 Please __do not__ include dist files in your pull request (everything in `/scrollmagic`).
 They will only be included with a new release and an updated version number.

+### Directory Structure
+Here's how the ScrollMagic source files are organized:

+* `/dev` base folder for ScrollMagic development
+  * `/dev/build` contains files relevant to the build, like configuration files or the masthead
+  * `/dev/docs` contains configuration and template files for the docs generation
+  * `/dev/src` all the ScrollMagic source files, including plugins
+  * `/dev/tests` unit testing environment
+    * `/dev/tests/fixtures` html files for usage in tests
+    * `/dev/tests/karma` additional js files needed for the tests
+    * `/dev/tests/spec` contains all the spec files written in [jasmine](http://jasmine.github.io)

 ---